Monica Stevenson

 Barrister

-In addition to criminal law work, Monica has been instructed to work for core participants to both the Undercover Policing and Post Office Horizon IT Inquiries.
+Monica was instructed to undertake work for core participants to the Undercover Policing Inquiry (2018) and The Post Office Horizon IT Inquiry (2022).

-• "Hard-working, tactically-astute, good judgement, jury-friendly, a skilful cross-examiner particularly of vulnerable witnesses."
+• "Hard-working, tactically astute, good judgement, jury-friendly, a skillful cross-examiner particularly of vulnerable witnesses."
 Legal 500 2023, Crime

 • "She has a fine legal brain.
 First-class advocate and excellent at attention to detail with case preparation.
 Very personable with clients."
 Legal 500 2021